-Line 2d - Identify each of the following items in the space provided, and write the total amount of income from the following sources:
+Line 2d - Identify each of the following items in the space provided, or on an attached schedule, and write the total amount of income from the following sources:

-- If you are a beneficiary in another trust or estate, a partner in a partnership, or a shareholder in an S corporation, include your distributive share of additions received from the trust, estate, partnership, or S corporation. ■Note→ The trust or estate is required to send you an Illinois Schedule K-1-T and the partnership or S corporation is required to send you an Illinois Schedule K-1-P specifically identifying your share of income. - Any other state's income tax deducted from federal taxable income, if a corresponding credit is claimed on Illinois Schedule CR, Credit for Tax Paid to Other States, (Form IL-1041). - The addition amount calculated on Form IL-4562, Special Depreciation.
+- If you are a beneficiary in another trust or estate, a partner in a partnership, or a shareholder in an S corporation, include your distributive share of additions received from the trust, estate, partnership, or S corporation. - =Note→ The trust or estate is required to send you an Illinois Schedule K-1-T and the partnership or S corporation is required to send you an Illinois Schedule K-1-P specifically identifying your share of additions. - Any other state's income tax deducted from federal taxable income, if a corresponding credit is claimed on Illinois Schedule CR, Credit for Tax Paid to Other States, (Form IL-1041). - The addition amount calculated on Form IL-4562, Special Depreciation.
 See Form IL-4562 and instructions.
 Identify this amount as "special depreciation" on the line provided.
-Attach Form IL-4562 to your Form IL-1041.
+Attach Form IL-4562 to your Form IL-1041. - Nonresidents only: Business Expense Recapture - if you reported income from an asset or activity as business income in prior years, and reported any income from that asset or activity as nonbusiness income on this return, include on this line all deductions you claimed for expenses connected with that income in this year and in your two most recent tax years.
+This recapture should be allocated to the fiduciary to the extent the business expenses were allocated to the fiduciary in the year they were deducted.